Chapter 3 Matter: Structure And Properties Very Short Answer Type:

 Question 14.
 Define ‘angle of contact’.

-Answer: The angle which the tangent to the liquid surface at the point of contact makes with the solid surface inside the liquid is called angle of contact.
+Answer: The angle at which the tangent to the liquid surface at the point of contact makes with the solid surface inside the liquid is called the angle of contact.

 Question 16.
 How can the rough sea be calmed?

-Answer: Rough sea can be calmed by pouring oil on seawater.
+Answer: The rough sea can be calmed by pouring oil on seawater.

 Answer: Zero.